insidegui/AnimojiStudio/README.md

 - Live stream your Animoji to services like Mobcrush and Periscope
 - Record Animoji videos without pausing audio playback from other apps (when microphone is disabled)

+### Karaoke mode

+Lip sync to your favorite songs using Karaoke mode.
+Tap "Configure Karaoke", search for the song you want and select it.

+When you press record, the song will automatically start playing and will be recorded with your Animoji video.

+*Karaoke mode requires a premium Spotify subscription and the Spotify app to be installed on your iPhone.*

 ![screens](./screenshots/AnimojiStudio_Screens.png)

 You can also try to install the app on your iPhone X using Cydia Impactor and the [prebuilt IPA](https://github.com/insidegui/AnimojiStudio/releases/latest).